danielladd/Chef-Testing/cookbooks/chub_openldap/README.md

 Configures a server to be an OpenLDAP master, OpenLDAP replication slave, or OpenLDAP client.

 NOTE: this is a commercehub-modified version of the cookbook.
-For the source, see http://mpgit03.nexus.commercehub.com/single-sign-on/openldap-cookbook (specifically, the commercehub-hacks branch)
+For the source, see https://git.nexus.commercehub.com/chef/chub_openldap/commits/commercehub-hacks.
-All versions published from here should have a -chub# suffix.
-See the changelog for versions published.

 Requirements
 ------------